Galaxies Messier 106 & NGC 4217

 History

 The galaxy M 106 was discovered on 17th July 1781 by Pierre Méchain, a good friend of Charles Messier.
 Unfortunately, his discovery came after Messier submitted his list of for publication in the 1784 Connoissance des Temps.
 The nebula might have been included in a later publication of Messier's catalog, but there was none.
-This discovery was therefore unknown to Wilhelm Herschel when he came across this galaxy on 9 March 1788.
+This discovery was therefore unknown to William Herschel when he came across this galaxy on 9 March 1788.
 This was included in the "General Catalog" by his son John in 1830 and later by Dreyer as NGC 4258 in his "New General Catalog of Nebulae and Star Clusters" published in 1888.
 It was not until 1947 that Helen Sawyer identified Hogg NGC 4258 with Méchain's discovery and added it to the Messier catalog along with M 105 and M 107.
 [196]

 Physical Properties of M 106